jakefwatson/patchanalysis/README.md

 # patchanalysis
-MATLAB scripts for patch clamp data analysis.
+MATLAB scripts for patch-clamp data analysis.

 This collection includes two scripts: CellCharFun.m and sPSCcorr.m CellCharFun.m is used for analysing passive and active neuronal properties from current injection recordings.
 An example file is included.